 A strong OTA program will equip students with the tools to successfully complete the exam administered by the National Board for Certification in Occupational Therapy (NBCOT).
 To become a Certified Occupational Therapy Assistant (COTA), you will need to pass the national certification exam.
 Because certification is such an important step in becoming an OTA, check to see if the program you’re considering includes NBCOT test preparation as part of their curriculum.
 Joyce’s OTA program has been designed specifically to prepare its graduates to pass the NBCOT exam, which is why we include a NBCOT Review course in the fifth and final semester of our program.

 Before you choose a school, take some time to review the course curriculum.
 Some OTA programs focus primarily on pediatric care, while others focus principally on later adulthood.
-That’s why it’s important to know what your program offers, especially if you’re interested in a particular area of focus.
+The NBCOT exam requires knowledge across the lifespan, and therefore you should pick a program that has a curriculum to adequately prepare you for the NBCOT exam.
 One of the most appealing aspects of becoming an OTA is the diverse job opportunities available to you.
 In addition to inpatient and outpatient clinic settings, OTAs can also work in schools, helping children overcome learning difficulties.
 They can work with individuals in their homes, in rehabilitation hospitals, or in nursing homes.
 So, if you already know what population you want to work with once you’re credentialed, make sure that the OTA program you choose supports this career path.

 No matter their focus, the best OTA programs offer a variety of learning environments, including laboratories that provide students with the opportunity for experiential learning and didactic coursework to help students gain the knowledge, skills, and dispositions necessary to become successful, professional OTAs.